jotd666/amidar500/README.md

 ISSUES:

-- reorganize sprites to match various palettes when an enemy is killed (tricky!)
+- reorganize sprites to match various palettes when an enemy is killed => working, refactor init_enemies once it's working
-- sometimes no bonus level (very rare, but systematic with fast forward)
+- check arcade game if 2 enemies are killed in the same place what happens when they respawn (hang AND fall) avoid enemy fusion
+- small bits of paint not removed when rolling back

 CREDITS: